ad-repo/daily-workspace/desktop/README-desktop.md

    into `desktop/tauri/src-tauri/bin/<platform>/track-the-thing-backend/`
    where Tauri expects sidecars.
 4. **Run the Tauri dev server or bundle** (`npm run tauri:dev` / `npm run tauri:build`).
-The Rust bootstrapper shows the branded splash, spawns the backend (sidecar or directly via Python), polls `/health`, then reveals the almost full-height main window.
+The Rust bootstrapper spawns the backend (sidecar or directly via Python), polls `/health`, then opens the main window.
+   The React app displays a splash overlay component while the backend is initializing, which automatically fades out once ready.

 ### Commands